ioccc-src/winner/1992/imc/README.md

 parameter, an obfuscated error message results! :-) Should you want to run the program without knowing what it does, then supplying the single letter t as a parameter is a good move.
 Otherwise, direct the output into a file.
-The resulting file is most useful on Sun OS, where the `file` command will tell you what to do with it.
-For best results with the t option, you may want to change the definition of the I macro :-) Details appear later, though the formatting of the code is a large clue.
+The resulting file is most useful on SunOS, where the `file` command will tell you what to do with it.
+For best results with the `t` option, you may want to change the definition of the `I` macro :-) Details appear later, though the formatting of the code is a large clue.

 All the code in this program appears between the `;` and `)` in